 You might be thinking of what to do when you hate your life and come up with no ideas.

 The truth is, you do not have to look for out-of-the-world ideas to get out of the dumps.

 You can explore places in your town or city that you have meant to go to but kept postponing it.
 You can also take a vacation outside your country or continent.

-Just step out, meet new people, see life differently and you’ll definitely be happy with yourself.
+Just step out, meet new people, and see life differently and you’ll definitely be happy with yourself.

 It has worked for so many people, and it’ll work for you too.

-According to some mental health researches, job dissatisfaction is one of the significant triggers of depression.
+According to some mental health researchers, job dissatisfaction is one of the significant triggers of depression.

 If you feel like you are digging yourself into a hole in the sand, it might be the perfect time to leave your job and take a plunge for something new.

 Now is the best time to step out and do something you love.
-Something you really do have the passion for.
+Something you really do have a passion for.